How to Split Excel Sheet into Multiple Files (3 Quick Methods)

 STEPS:

-• In addition, click on the triangular select all button on the top left corner or press Ctrl + A to select all the worksheets.
+• Click on the triangular Select all button on the top left corner or press Ctrl + A to select the table.

-• Furthermore, click on the Copy from the Home tab or press Ctrl + C to copy the entire selected sheet.
+• Select Copy from the Home tab or press Ctrl + C to copy the entire selected sheet.

 Using Copy and Paste Options

-• Then, select cell A1 or the entire worksheet by clicking on the triangular select all button.
+• Select cell A1 or the entire worksheet by clicking on the triangular select all button.

-• After that, press Ctrl + V to paste the copied data.
+• Press Ctrl + V to paste the copied data.

 STEPS: